InnoxiumTech/CandorManager/README.md

 # Thanks
 I would like to say thank you right away to the following people:

-CGJennings -> https://github.com/CGJennings/jar-loader - Allowing me to load modules from external jars
+[@CGJennings](https://github.com/CGJennings/jar-loader) - Allowing me to load modules from external jars
 [@bl4ckscor3](https://github.com/bl4ckscor3) - Creating the amazing splash screen artwork!

 # What is Candor?